How to buy the best ebook reader

 Amazon isn't the only store to have its own dedicated e-reader platform linked to its own ebooks store.
 Apple's iBooks app will display ebooks in your iPhone or iPad's iTunes media library, and Kobo has its own store linking to its ebook reader device.
 Because these stores sell ebooks published in the widespread ePub format, any titles downloaded from different stores will be merged in the same place on your ebook reader.

 Barnes & Noble used to have its own dedicated store selling Nook Books, but this no longer exists.
-Due to an agreement between the two companies, you'll now need to sign up to Sainsbury's Entertainment on Demand to grab new titles for Nook ebook readers.
+Following this, you could grab new titles for Nook ebook readers from Sainsbury's Entertainment on Demand.
+However, Sainsbury's has since pulled out of the ebook reader market.
+If you own a Nook, you may well need to buy a new ebook reader.

 Ebook readers on test

-We’ve put plenty of ebook readers from Amazon, Kobo, Barnes & Noble and Sony through our rigorous lab tests in recent years, so we can give you a definitive verdict on which one is best and how they rate against each other.
+We’ve put ebook readers from Amazon and Kobo through our rigorous lab tests, so we can give you a definitive verdict on which one is best and how they rate against each other.

 Take a look at our Best Buy ebook readers page to find out which models are worth buying.